craig-ke/PORTFOLIO/README.md

-# **project name**
+# **program name**
 Personal Portfolio
 # Description
-This is a HTML file that includes my personal information and how you can get to me.
+This is a website that includes my personal information and how you can get to me.
-# Contributors
+# author name
 -Craig Lawrence Olonyi

-## License & Copyrigt
+# link to live site on GitHub Pages

+# project setup instructions

+## copyright and license information
-Craig Lawrence Olonyi, Moringa School Software developer
+&Craig Lawrence Olonyi, Moringa School Software developer